maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 ---
 title: Migrating from GKE to Civo's K3s
-description: "My free trial on GKE was ending in 2 days and I had to find a way to migrate away.
-I decided to switch to Civo's managed K3s."
+description: My free trial on GKE was ending in 2 days and I had to find a way to migrate away.
+I decided to switch to Civo's managed K3s.
 date: 2020-03-22
-url: /from-gke-to-civo-k3s
+url: "/from-gke-to-civo-k3s"
-images: [from-gke-to-civo-k3s/civo-k3s.png]
+images:
+- from-gke-to-civo-k3s/civo-k3s.png
-tags: [kubernetes]
+tags:
+- kubernetes

 ---
 To learn and play with Kubernetes, I keep a "playground" cluster to try things on it (helm files I use are [here](https://github.com/maelvls/k.maelvls.dev)).
 Since 2019, I have been